-The application procedure for graduates in the Department of Psychiatry
+Applying to the Department of Psychiatry

-Please note the closing date for all October 2012 applications is 30th June 2012.
+Please note the closing date for all October 2024 applications is May 16th 2024.

 - wish to apply for a College studentship

-- have an external scholarship; or
+- have an external scholarship

-- have your own funding.
+- have your own funding

 - two outstanding references from senior University staff at your most recent University

 - fluency in the English language – recent IELTS test with an overall band score of at least 7.0 with not less than 7.0 in speaking, listening and writing, and 6.5 in reading.
 For more information please visit the Postgraduate Admissions pages.

 If you have no experience in neuroscience, you can attend courses in Cambridge.
-Alternatively, you might consider taking a one-year ‘taught’ Masters in neuroscience first; however this is not available at Cambridge.
+Alternatively, you might consider taking a one-year ‘taught’ Masters in neuroscience first, however, this is not available at Cambridge.

 If you have not already decided, you should: